usnistgov/ndn-dpdk/docs/INSTALL.md

 See [DPDK system requirements](https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html#use-of-hugepages-in-the-linux-environment) for more information.

 Depending on your hardware, you may need to change PCI driver bindings using the `dpdk-devbind.py` script.
-See [DPDK Network Interface Controller Drivers](https://doc.dpdk.org/guides/nics/) for more information.
+See [DPDK Network Interface Controller Drivers](https://doc.dpdk.org/guides/nics/) and [hardware known to work](hardware.md) for more information.

 You can then execute `sudo systemctl start ndndpdk-svc` to start the NDN-DPDK service, use `ndndpdk-ctrl` command to activate it as a forwarder or a traffic generator, and then control the service.
 See [forwarder activation and usage](forwarder.md) and [traffic generator activation and usage](trafficgen.md) for basic usage under each role.